-Any employee who may be adversely affected by a standard or variance issued pursuant to this program may file a petition with the Town Manager or Recorder/Finance Director.
+Any employee who may be adversely affected by a standard or variance issued pursuant to this Program Plan may file a petition with the Safety Director.

 Any employee who has been exposed or is being exposed to toxic materials or harmful physical agents in concentrations or at levels in excess of that provided for by an applicable standard shall be notified by the employer and informed of such exposure and corrective action being taken.